 Students are advised to regularly consult the CEEE Calendar for important dates and deadlines.

 In addition to seeking external funding, students are encouraged to contact the HSU Financial Aid office for information about available grants, loans, scholarships and work study.
-Graduate students are advised to directly contact the graduate student financial aid liaison, Laura Weare (826-5367, firstname.lastname@example.org).
-See Program Costs and the FAFSA website for application details and deadlines.
+Graduate students are advised to directly contact the graduate student financial aid liaison, Laura Weare (826-5367, email@example.com).
 Graduate Studies also maintains a list of Fellowships & Scholarships available to graduate students.
 Be sure apply for HSU Anthropology Department Scholarships and TA’ships by April 1 of each year (for that Summer and the following Fall and Spring).
 Please see Finances & Awards for more information, and the FAFSA website for FAFSA applications details and deadlines.

 Housing + Dining: